lamhq/tech-notes/pages/devops/aws/30-governance/5-control-tower.md

 It's an extension or offers extensions to AWS Organizations to prevent governance drift, and leverages different guardrails.

-It's the quickest way to create and manage a secure, compliant, multi-account environment.
+The quickest way to create and manage a secure, compliant, multi-account environment.

 Keywords and Scenarios: Automated multi-account governance, guardrails, account orchestration, and governed user account provisioning.